ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

             .onChange(of: text) { oldValue, newValue in
                 delegate?.search(text: newValue)
             }

         // rest of the code
     }
 }
 {%- endhighlight -%}

-Now I can go back to the view, make it conform to the protocol and pass the delegate parameter when create the instance of the component.
+Now I can go back to the view, make it conform to the protocol, and pass the delegate parameter when creating the instance of the component.

 {%- highlight swift -%}
 import SwiftUI